-Chairman of the French Council of Economic Analysis (Conseil d’analyse économique, CAE) , CEPR Research Fellow, Co-Director of the Macroeconomics Programme at CEPREMAP
+Dean of the School of Public Affairs, former Chairman of the French Council of Economic Analysis (Conseil d’analyse économique, CAE) , CEPR Research Fellow and Vice President

-Philippe MARTIN was appointed as Chairman of the Conseil d’Analyse économique in January 2018 by the French Prime Minister.
+Philippe MARTIN was formerly Chairman of the Conseil d’Analyse économique, from January 2018 to September 2022.
 The Conseil d’analyse économique is an independent advisory body that reports directly to the French Prime Minister on economic issues.
 The CAE’s mission is “to inform the government’s choices on economic affairs through the exchange of viewpoints and its analyses”.

 Philippe Martin’s research focuses on international trade and macroeconomics and has been widely recognized at both the national and international levels.
 Nationally, he received the prize of the « Best French Young Economist » awarded by LeMonde and the Cercle des économistes in 2002.
 He was most recently named as Chairman of the French Council of Economic Analysis (the Conseil d’analyse économique - CAE - that is attached to the French Prime Minister’s Office.
 Internationally, Philippe Martin regularly publishes in the « Big Five » peer-reviewed journals such as the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies and the Journal of International Economics, among others.
 He was also a co-author on a book on economic geography published by Princeton University Press as well as two books published by Éditions de la rue d’Ulm/CEPREMAP.
 He is a regular participant to the radio show « L’économie en question » on France Culture.